 We are working with the FCA to review annuities purchased between 1 July 2008 and 31 May 2016 through Standard Life on a non-advised basis, where customers did not use a financial adviser.
 Visit our questions and answers page to find out more.
 We have also established a team to help customers who have specific questions.
 You can call this team on 0345 266 1208.

 Call charges will vary.

-The government wants people to save for their retirement.
-But it realises that people might not want to commit to saving in a pension that can't be touched for some years.
-So to encourage people to save, it gives tax relief on your pension contributions.
+The government wants people to save for their retirement but realises that people might not want to commit to saving in a pension that can't be touched for some years.
+To encourage people to save, the government gives tax breaks on pension contributions.